-In 2014, Umpqua Community College celebrates 50 years of providing life-changing education to the residents of Douglas County.
-This legacy has enriched the lives of generations, fulfilling the hopes entrusted by the community when the institution was founded.
+Umpqua Community College provides life-changing education to the residents of Douglas County.
+This has enriched the lives of generations, fulfilling the hopes entrusted by the community when the institution was founded.
 Today, UCC is an engaged, dynamic campus, where learners of all ages create new futures for themselves and their communities.

 - Total unduplicated headcount – 16,516